ERE Mission Statement, Educational Objectives, and Student Outcomes

 - Expand and adapt their knowledge and skills to address the technological, environmental and social challenges of a changing world.

-- Graduate students who lead the development and application of new knowledge in ecological, geospatial and water resources engineering.
+- Graduates with M.P.S, M.S. or Ph.D. degrees who lead the development and application of new knowledge in ecological, geospatial and water resources engineering.

-After completing a degree with the Department of Environmental Resources Engineering our graduates have:
+The student outcomes of the Department of Environmental Resources Engineering is for our graduates to have:

 - (a) an ability to apply knowledge of mathematics, science, and engineering